-Selling A Business For Millions And Regretting It
+Selling An Online Business For Millions And Regretting It

 Years before the birth of my son, I birthed my website.
 Selling the site made me depressed that I no longer had my baby to nurture.
 For almost seven years, I looked forward to working on my website before work and after work.
 When I got laid off in 2009, I spent 60 hours a week on the website.

 Sometimes I spent way more time on my business than I did on my biological child.
 But that's not a surprise because many working parents spend more time at work than raising their children too.
 I loved my business as much as I could love any child.
 When I sold the website, I felt like the worst father ever.

 Selling something you love for money is a horrible feeling.
 I felt a tremendous trough of sorrow.
 You will only realize how much you love that something until it’s gone.
 If you feel nothing after you sell, then that is how you know you made the right decision.
 My online business was like my baby that I got rid of for money.

 I underestimated how important it was to look forward to having something to do every day.
 My business allowed me to reach the top of Maslow's Hierarchy Of Need's Pyramid.
 Once I sold, I could not recreate a similar site because I had a non-compete for one year.
 I could have created a new site in a different genre, but I was only passionate about the genre I was in.